Ahmad-Alam/Chess-Blunder-Detection/README.md

 # Chess-Blunder-Detection
-A python script that uses pychess and stockfish to analyse a pgn, detect blunders and then suggest alternative moves for those blunders.
-Great for analysing multiple games in pgn files.
+A python script that uses Pychess and Stockfish to analyse a PGN file, detect blunders and then suggest alternative moves for those blunders.
+Great for analysing multiple games in large PGN files.